dart-lang/language/working/augmentation-libraries/feature-specification.md

 **TODO: Should we add a syntax to let the augmentation dynamically detect whether there is an external implementation to call?**

-### Metadata annotations and macro applications
+### Augmenting with metadata annotations and doc comments

-An augmentation declaration may have metadata annotations, including macro applications.
-These are appended to the list of metadata annotations on the original declaration.
+All declarations can be augmented with metadata annotations and/or doc comments directly preceding an augmenting declaration.

+In both cases, these should be appended to exising metadata or doc comments.
+For metadata annotations, these may trigger additional macro applications.

 ## Scoping